hexamet/coding-case-julia/README.md

 + You can pass other geo graphical locations than cities into the post request and get a result if this location exist
 + There can be more than one result for a inserted city, but only the first result is return currently
 + The used geo api can be throttled.
 Requests that worked in first place might fail in a second call.
 This is part of the *terms of use* of https://photon.komoot.io
++ City names like *test* or *m1* will generate a respons form https://photon.komoot.io as well, but the result is not clear